December 5, 2020

 1 Corinthians 11:1, “And you should imitate me, just as I imitate Christ.”

-Over this past week, our devotionals have shown us the difference between good and bad parenting as we have seen stark contrasts in the life of Samuel.
 How will you lead under your roof?
 Kids want to impersonate mom and dad.
 They want to imitate you.
-So the big question for today is this: If they are so set on imitating you, are you imitating Jesus?
+So, the big question for today is this: If they are so set on imitating you, are you imitating Jesus?

 If you are a parent, think through some of the things that you’ve seen your kids do to try to impersonate and imitate you.
 First, do they talk a lot like you?
 Do they act a lot like you?
 Second, are you proud or embarrassed by what you see in them?
-If today is the first day of the rest of your life, determine that you are going to become the best role model possible.
+Today is the first day of the rest of your life, so determine that you will become the best role model possible.
 If they want to be more like us, we need to be more like Christ.

-God, because my kids want to be more like me, help me to be more like you.
-Help me to remember that they are watching every move I make.
-Let that be my accountability to be the best parent I can be as I live out your principles and values before them.
+God, because my kids want to be more like me, help me to be more like You.
+Please help me to remember that they are watching every move I make.
+Let that be my accountability to be the best parent I can be as I live out Your principles and values before them.
 Amen.